asteere/ad-nimbus/docs/RegressionTesting.md

 # Use the consul web api to validate the nodes, services, key/values and health checks are correct.

-# Create a hacked failure situation.
-In a CoreOS window run the following:
+# CoreOS: Create a hacked failure situation.
 forceFailures.sh

 # 4.0 Watch the number of netlocations go from 3 to 1 using the commands above

 # Validate that netlocation services are removed once the failures are removed.
 It takes 30+ seconds after the failures
 # are cleared for the first netlocation service to be removed.
 It then takes an additional 30+ seconds for the second
 # netlocation to be removed.
+The lowest numbered running netlocation service is always removed.

-# Clear the hacked failure situation
+# CoreOS: Clear the hacked failure situation
 forceFailures.sh clear

-# 5.0 Validate that monitor runOtherChecks detects configuration issues
+# 5.0 CoreOS: Validate that monitor runOtherChecks detects configuration issues
 monitor/monitor.sh runOtherChecks

 # 6.0 Repeat the demo with the other netlocation implementation